 Indirect vs. Direct 401(k) Rollovers in Country Life Acres, MO

-There are two different ways to actually move the money in your 401(k):
+There are two ways to rollover your 401(k):

-Avoiding Common 401(k) Rollover Pitfalls
+Avoiding Common 401(k) Rollover Mistakes

-Even for Country Life Acres, MO residents with a solid grasp of their finances, deciding on the best option for your 401(k) rollover can be complicated.
+Even for Country Life Acres, MO residents with a solid understanding of their finances, deciding on the best option for your 401(k) rollover can be complicated.
 The most common pitfalls people make when considering their options include:

-• Rolling over a required minimum distribution — There is no way to roll over a required minimum distribution.
-If you do, you will be subject to a 6% excess IRA contribution tax.
+- Rolling over a required minimum distribution — There is no way to roll over a required minimum distribution.
+If you do, you will be subject to a 6% penalty tax on any excess amount.

 Speak to a 401(k) Rollover Advisor Today